Path shifts northwest on growing Tropical Storm Ian, still could strike Florida as hurricane

 A hurricane warning is in effect for the Cayman Islands with a tropical storm watch in place for Little Cayman and Cayman Brac.

 Elsewhere in the tropics, Hurricane Fiona became Post Tropical-Cyclone Fiona as it headed toward Canada.
-At 5 p.m., it was located 80 miles northwest of Port Aux Basques, Newfoundland, with maximum sustained winds of 70 mph.
-It was moving northeast at 8 mph.
+At 5 p.m., it was located 80 miles northwest of Port Aux Basques, Newfoundland with maximum sustained winds of 70 mph.
+It was moving northeast at a 8 mph.

 Tropical Storm Gaston, meanwhile, was heading away from the Azores islands in the Atlantic and Tropical Storm Hermine continues to churn off the coast of Africa.
 Finally, the NHC is monitoring a disturbance several hundred miles west-southwest of the Cabo Verde Islands.